 A Case of Wild Justice?

-This is a crime story with a difference.
-It is about standing up to bullies and refusing to be intimidated, even if that means taking drastic action.
+is about old age, youth crime and stark choices; about standing up to bullies and refusing to be intimidated, even if it means taking drastic action...

-It was inspired by seeing my mother's helpless rage after she was burgled three times by youngsters, while she was in her house.
-She wanted to fight back but, faced with the boldness of the intruders, and their smug confidence that they could get away with it simply because she was old and frail, she felt powerless and humiliated and furious.
+A Case of Wild Justice? was inspired by seeing my mother's helpless rage after her home was burgled three times by youngsters.
+She wanted to fight back but, faced with the boldness of the intruders, and their smug confidence that they could get away with it simply because she was old and frail, she felt powerless and humiliated.

 This story (which is not about my mother) takes that suppressed rage to its logical conclusion!